jeremyf/mappy/README.md

 Or perhaps I want to create a DOI for my Article.
 To successfully mint a DOI request, I need to have a valid payload.
 But what are the odds my Article can be passed directly to the DOI minting service.

 In essence, Mappy provides a configurable converter for an application.

+## TODO

+Perhaps there is a DSL to be found in this.
+Maybe I should look to [Lotus::Model::Mapper](https://github.com/lotus/model/blob/master/lib/lotus/model/mapper.rb) and its corresponding Coercer and Collection.